DeannaCarina/HarryPotterQuiz/README.md

 ### Surface
 #### Typography
 I used Google Fonts to find the typography that I wanted to use for the website.
 I wanted to try and find a similar font for the headings as the font for the 'Harry Potter' text on the front covers of the books, I think I managed to find a fairly similar font with 'Libre Baskerville', by using this font I hope that it will add familiarity for the user, but also highlight the design similarities between the website and the books.
 For the normal website text I used 'Montserrat', this was a font suggested by Google Fonts which I felt was good for the website as it is easy to read.
-I didn't come accross any problems with these fonts during the design and deployment processes.<br><br>
+I didn't come across any problems with these fonts during the design and deployment processes.<br><br>
 <img src="assets/images/readme-images/fonts.png" alt="Image showing the fonts used on the website"><br><br>

 #### Colour Scheme